rebstan97/AttackGraphGeneration/DeveloperGuide.md

 #### A GUI that can display the attack paths on a network topology
 A GUI can be implemented to improve readability of attack paths, especially on a scaled-up version of a network.

+#### More discrete User Access Levels
+None and Root are already unique.
+However, User is not always homogeneous.
+As there are different users, they would have specific access to different programs which blocks others.
+As such, we can define different Users in a Node as 1.x e.g. 1.1, 1.2, 1.3 (recall that the prefix of 1 is taken by our program to be the general form of User).
+Therefore, this will paint a more discrete attack path.

 #### Prediction capabilities
 Currently, to pre-emptively prevent the attacker from reaching the crown jewels, all possible paths leading to them are listed by the program.
 To aid the defender in planning a more focused course of action, the program can predict which paths are more likely to be taken by the attacker.
 This can be performed in many ways, such as:
 * tagging events to a phase in the cyber kill chain